MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 ## Step 4: VSC Integrated Terminal

-Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using when we run git commands.
+Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using when sending our code to GitHub.

 ### Here are 3 different ways to open the integrated terminal: